emilisto/evernote-mailclipper/README.md

 # Evernote Mailclipper

-I store just about everything I read in EverNote but found it a bit too cumbersome to quickly clip URL's from iOS devices for my taste.
+I store just about everything I read in EverNote but found it a bit too cumbersome for my taste to quickly clip web pages from iOS devices.

-Sending articles by emails doesn't work all that way since you end up with a note with no more information than the title and URL.
+Sending articles by emails doesn't work all that well since you end up with a lot of notes with nothing more than a title and a URL.

-However, most apps has a "Send as email" function!
-EverNote Mailclipper will look for these emails, perform content extraction on them and add them as nice and fat notes in your EverNote notebook.
+Most apps, however, has a "Send as email" functionality!
+EverNote Mailclipper will look for these emails, perform content extraction on them and add them as nice and content-rich notes.

-This is faaar from, but the idea is to eventually get this up and running as a service on Heroku or something like it, and have it do the chore of scraping content for me.
+This is faaar from done and working, but the idea is to eventually get this up and running as a service on Heroku or something like it, and have it do the chore of scraping content for me.

-Written by Emil Stenqvist <emsten@gmail.com> and licensed under GPL.
+Written by Emil Stenqvist ([@svammel](https://twitter.com/svammel/) and licensed under the GPL.

 # Left to do before it's usable